TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_camd.rst

    :align: center
    :alt: Committee standard deviation over 100 active learning steps

 Mean committee standard deviation at the queried batch per AL step.
-The series peaks early as maximum-uncertainty acquisition immediately targets the highest-disagreement region of feature space, then declines with moderate fluctuations as explored regions become well-labelled.
-The monotone decline satisfies the ``UncertaintyEvolution`` check, confirming healthy convergence over the 100-step horizon.
+The series opens near its peak (≈ 0.93), drops to ≈ 0.55–0.6 by step 9, then oscillates in a roughly 0.3–0.9 band for the rest of the run with no sustained trend — a brief spike to ≈ 0.86 around step 16, a sharp dip to ≈ 0.33 at step 27, and continued chatter through step 100 (ending ≈ 0.55).
+This noisy, non-monotonic pattern is exactly why the *final* ``UncertaintyEvolution`` verdict is PASS (0 declining channels) while the per-snapshot check grid below shows brief FAILs early in the run (steps 4–16 and again at step 28): the check flags a *sustained* declining trend, and an oscillating series like this one doesn't keep triggering it once enough history accumulates.

 Audit check grid
 ~~~~~~~~~~~~~~~~